 Removing frost and ice from your windshield is a straightforward task—just grab an ice scraper and get to work.
 But not all scrapers offer the same results.
-Some leave streaks and others are so flimsy, they snap in half.
-If you’re tired of putting up with poor performance, keep reading to learn how to select an ice scraper that’s not only sturdy but well suited to the particular ice woes you face—and see why chose the following five as best ice scrapers out there.
+Some leave streaks and others are flimsy.
+If you’re tired of putting up with poor performance, keep reading to learn how to select a durable and effective ice scraper suited to your needs—and don’t miss our top picks!

-- BEST FOR LIGHT FROST: Desired Tools Premium Ice Scraper
+- BEST FOR LIGHT FROST: desired tools Premium Ice Scraper Set

-- BEST FOR KEEPING HANDS WARM: Coindivi Mitt Ice Scraper
+- BEST FOR KEEPING HANDS WARM: Coindivi Ice Scraper for Car Windshield with Mitt

-- BEST FOR HIGH-PROFILE VEHICLES: Drivaid Extendable Ice Scraper
+- BEST FOR HIGH-PROFILE VEHICLES: Drivaid Car Snow Brush with Squeegee

 Key Considerations for Choosing the Right Ice Scraper

 When you pick up an ice scraper, it should feel solid and substantial in your hand.
 Those thin plastic scrapers given by banks and hardware stores during the holidays might help remove a light coating of frost from a windshield, but they won’t make a dent in heavy ice buildup.
-The best ice scrapers feature blades made of hefty acrylic or molded plastic (up to 3/8 inches thick).
+Look instead for blades made of hefty acrylic or molded plastic (up to 3/8 inches thick).